GDS Holdings' (GDS) CEO William Huang on Q4 2019 Results - Earnings Call Transcript

 Arthur Lai

 Hi, good morning.
 Good evening and this is Arthur Lai from Citi.
 I had two quick question maybe to Dan.
-So the first question is can you talk about the contract renewal figure.
-The reason we ask this question is we recall on IPO stage you talked about country sometimes go with four years or even longer, are we in the middle of the negotiation with the clients.
-And diving to the detail, in the Tier 1 CT or in a retailer client, was the pricing trending up or can we say that data EBITDA margin for the new contract?
+So the first question is can you talk about the contract renewal schedule.
+The reason we ask this question is we recall on IPO stage you talked about contracts sometimes go with four years or even longer, are we in the middle of the negotiation with the clients.
+And diving to the detail, in the Tier 1 city or in a retailer client, was the pricing trending up or can we say that data EBITDA margin for the new contract?
 That was my question.
 Thank you.

 Dan Newman

 Thanks Arthur.
 In Page 36 of our earnings presentation is a summary of the amount of capacity which we have coming up for renewal in each year, in the current year is 23,000 square meters of capacity is 8.9% of our total committed area and around the same similar level in each of the next few years.
 If you delve into the individual contracts and who are the customers, there's very little cloud or Internet business coming up for renewal.
 It's mostly enterprise business and there's contracts one, three, five years.
-So they renew more and they renew automatically, quite, quite, quite, quite typically.
+So they renew more often and they renew automatically, quite typically.

 So I think, yes, this question, yes, arises from analysts and investors, I know what you'd like to get at which is to see some benchmarks for what the pricing will be when we do get to renewal, significant renewals with the large Cloud and Internet customers but that's not going to happen this year.
 So I won't be able to give you any empirical evidence on that.

 But going back to what William said about kind of layout now or configuration in terms of downtown and edge of town.
 If customers don't want to pay the price for downtown, we have an alternative option, the edge of town.
-Certainly we believe the downtown capacity has increased in value a lot.
-Yes and maybe ability to achieve higher selling prices there.
-So that is something which we can certainly offer often to customers.
+Certainly we believe the downtown capacity has increased in value a lot, and maybe our ability to achieve higher selling prices there.
+So that is something which we can certainly offer to customers.

-And the second question was, if you talk about the price actually, you mentioned EBITDA margin actually, we have to talk about the price together with the unit CapEx and then in terms of return investment.
+And the second question was, if you talk about the price actually, you mentioned EBITDA margin, actually we have to talk about the price together with the unit CapEx and then in terms of return in investment.
 I mean for us we look at it in a very fundamental way.
 So we talk about IRR, we can't really talk about it in terms of EBITDA margin because that doesn't really tell you what's happening in terms of the project returns.
 So the unit CapEx has been coming down, I said the majority of it the P&E has been coming down by about 3% to 4% per annum.
-The MSR revenue per square meter, that needs to be taken like two or three years has come down, I think by about 5% per annum.
+The MSR revenue per square meter, if you take like two or three years, has come down, I think by about 5% per annum.
 So you can see that the degree of decline is quite close.

 And what that tells you is that actually our returns must be pretty well sustained if the yield and the investment costs are moving in line with each other, and that is indeed the case.
 For IRR, from an NOI yield point of view here we're still achieving the same kind of returns over the last two to three years, which is exactly what we target to do.